pxdal/CZscoring/README.md

 the software can then be used by navigation to the url provided and following instructions from there to log in to challonge via oauth.

-anyone who wants to access the online app can do so through the url provided.  the process of running the software only needs to be run once on one computer, which will allow anyone on the same wifi as that computer to access the web app.
+anyone who wants to access the online app can do so through the url provided as long as they are on the same network.  the process of running the software only needs to be run once on one computer, which will allow anyone on the same wifi as that computer to access the web app.

 # developer documentation